 However as young children can still transmit the virus, parents of young children should still exercise their good judgement and take care especially to encourage their children to follow hand hygiene measures and keep close contact to a minimum wherever possible.

 The Protective measures in childcare settings: keep childcare safe guidance should be a used as a guide for keeping children and adults safe during organised activities for children aged 0-12.

 Church governance meetings

-Schedule 4, clause 1(2)(a) makes it a legal requirement to work or volunteer from home unless doing otherwise is reasonably necessary and there is no reasonably practicable alternative.
+Schedule 3A, clause 1(2)(a) of the Regulations makes it a legal requirement to work or volunteer from home unless doing otherwise is reasonably necessary and there is no reasonably practicable alternative.
 There may be circumstances where urgency, and the lack of alternatives, require holding church a governance meeting (e.g. PCC, Deacons, Elders, etc) within a church building or community centre.
 If this is essential, and postponement is not possible, adherence to the above regulations should be ensured and the local risk assessment must permit.
 Where some members of the meeting are elderly and/or in poor health, this should be taken into account in the risk assessment.

 Worshipping in premises not owned by the faith community

 Welsh Government has provided Cytun with the following advice regarding use for worship of buildings other than places of worship – Local authorities can give permission for a premises to open for its express use as a place of worship.
 This could be an option if you anticipate larger congregations than can be safely accommodated in your normal place of worship.
 You will need to discuss this with the relevant local authority and liaise with the police.